kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 * Single linear layer as the classifier head (single layer for shortcut): This configuration consists of a single linear layer for classification.

-* Multiple sequential layers as the classifier head (multi-layer for shortcut): This configuration comprises multiple sequential layers for classification, providing a deeper and more complex structure.
+* Sequential multi-layer as the classifier head (multi-layer for shortcut): This configuration comprises multiple sequential layers for classification, providing a deeper and more complex structure.

 **3- Optimizer Algorithm:**